-With new online images and indexes, I'm beginning to piece the families together.
-The best place to see what's happening right now is on the Latest Changes page and on the charts.
+The best place to see what's happening in the study is on the Latest Changes page and on the charts.
 Be sure to refresh the pages.

 The men below may be brothers, and many of us descend from them.
 There is a descendant chart in the Charts section for each, and their trees are growing.